Dulceramr/Movie-City/README.md

+# Welcome to Movie City: Your Gateway to Cinematic Exploration

+### Explore Movie City

-# Movie City
+To explore Movie City, visit the [Movie City Website](https://movie-city-challenge.netlify.app/).

 ### Overview
+In a world where the love for movies knows no bounds, having a dedicated platform that effortlessly unveils the intricate details of each cinematic masterpiece becomes paramount. **Movie City** stands as more than just a website; it is your portal to a treasure trove of information, a virtual cinephile haven.

+Immerse yourself in the allure of the film industry, where every click opens the door to a wealth of details about your favorite movies.
+From release dates to captivating posters, from insightful descriptions to the pulse of audience opinions.

-Welcome to Movie City, a React and TypeScript-powered Single Page App that utilizes The Movie Database API V3 to bring you information about movies, including titles, release dates, posters, and descriptions.
+**Movie City**, a React and TypeScript-powered Single Page App utilizes The Movie Database API V3 to bring you information about movies, including titles, release dates, posters, and descriptions.
 The project is deployed with Netlify.

 From the main view, you can see a carousel featuring trending movies.
 You can also perform a search by filtering by genre, popularity, title, and rating or directly writing on the input cage.